box/developer.box.com/content/guides/box-ai/index.md

 <Message type="notice">
 Box AI API is a beta feature which means the available capabilities may change.
-Box AI API is to all Enterprise Plus customers.
+Box AI API is available to all Enterprise Plus customers.

 </Message>